null

 Morning is when Wèi Qì begins to rise, but in winter digestion is more easily taxed.
 Breakfast emphasizes warmth, ease of digestion, and conservation rather than stimulation.

-- Warm congee – Base of white or brown rice cooked long and slow.
+• Warm congee – A base of white or brown rice cooked long and slow with ample water.

 Mid-Morning Snack

-Midday remains the most appropriate time for the heartiest meal, even in winter, as digestive capacity is relatively strongest.
+Lunch is the main meal of the day in winter, as midday remains the most appropriate time for the heartiest meal, when digestive capacity is strongest.

-- Add cooked root vegetables – Sweet potato, yam, taro.
+• Add cooked root vegetables – Sweet potato, yam, taro, or winter squash.

-- Aquatic element – Add seaweed or a small portion of fish (if not vegetarian).
+• Aquatic or mineral-rich element – Seaweed, or a small portion of fish if not vegetarian.

-- Vegan option – Use sesame oil or other fats in moderation.
+• Vegan option – Include sesame oil or other fats in moderation.

-- Warm tea or broth – Avoid cold or raw foods.
+• Warm tea or broth – Avoid cold or iced beverages.

 Evening Dinner